CasparKielwein/Aaargh/Classes.md

 ### Druidic Circle
 Druids sometimes meet in druidic circles.
-The members of a circle share an idiology or common goal.
+The members of a circle share an ideology or common goal.

 #### Lone Rangers
 Lone Rangers are not a true circle, but druids which prefer to work alone.

-TODO: Power Point Regeneration mechanism
+If during combat you start your turn with no ally within 10` you gain a Power-Point.

+#### Circle of Natures Communion
+At the start of your turn, if you are adjacent to two or more allies, you gain a Power-Point

 #### Healing Cove
-Druids of the healing cove focus on healing nature and life itself.
+Druids of the healing cove focus on the healing aspect of nature and life itself.
 Their meetings are usually peaceful and serene affairs.

 TODO: Power Source, some interaction with HP

 ## Disciplines:

-### Grapsing Vines
+### Grasping Vines
 #### Lvl1:
 * Ranged 20
 * 1d4 + Mind Damage